EMA Cloud Indicator

 How to use the EMA Cloud Indicator

 The idea behind the indicator is that the EMA cloud area represents support/resistance.
-This system can be profitably applied to any sort of time frame (day trading, swing trading, etc).
-It's essentially a momentum indicator, predicting when prices will bounce.
+This system can be profitably applied to any time frame (day trading, swing trading, etc.).
+It's a momentum indicator that predicts when prices will bounce.

-Many different combinations can be applied via the Cloud system. it is very important to figure out what works best for you and your style.
-EMA Settings of 5-12, 34-50, 8-9, and 20-22 are typically used, where the first number represents one EMA, and the 2nd part will be a higher number representing the 2nd EMA, where the shaded region between the two become the cloud.
+Many different combinations can be applied via the Cloud system.
+Determining what works best for you and your style is crucial.
+EMA Settings of 5-12, 34-50, 8-9, and 20-22 are typically used.
+The first number represents one EMA, and the second part will be a higher number representing the second EMA.
+The shaded region between the two becomes the cloud.
 I suggest tinkering with these settings and seeing what else is out there.

-According to Ripster, the ideal combination that creates a fluid trendline for day trades is 5-12 or 5-13 EMA cloud while the pullback levels can be identified by the use of 8-9 EMA cloud.
+According to Ripster, the ideal combination that creates a fluid trendline for day trades is a 5-12 or 5-13 EMA cloud, while the pullback levels can be identified using an 8-9 EMA cloud.

 A bullish/bearish trend is confirmed when the price is over/under 34-50 EMA clouds for any set timeframe.